docQodly/docs/docs/studio/roles/rolesPrivilegesOverview.md

 ## Roles and privileges JSON Representation

-In Qodly Studio, the Roles and privileges possesses a JSON representation that is useful for troubleshooting or to copy/paste selected parts.
+In Qodly Studio, roles and privileges have a JSON representation that can be useful for troubleshooting or copying selected parts.

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="50%">